-Candidates may submit an application for a Letter of Initial Assessment if they already hold a large amount of yacht/sea service experience, non-yachting certificates, or have an apprenticeship or other employment experience.
+Candidates may submit an application to the MCA for a Letter of Initial Assessment if they already hold a large amount of yacht/sea-service experience, non-yachting certificates, or have an apprenticeship or other employment experience.

 Once the MCA has assessed at which level you may enter the yachting certification process, you will need to undertake the relevant engineering modules, ancillary courses and oral exams.